At McDonald Orthodontics

 1. Are full braces better before all the teeth come in better?

-Starting braces early means they come off before the 12-year molars come in and, therefore, they may never be straightened properly.
+Starting braces early means they come off before the 12-year molars come in, and, therefore, they may never be appropriately straightened.

 Twelve-year molars are an important part of the bite and are difficult teeth to work with because they’re in the very back of the mouth.
 If an orthodontist starts and finishes braces before 12-year molars come in, this saves the orthodontist lots of appointments (time) and makes the treatment much more profitable.

 Not only that, parents and patients may be excited when told that it’s advantageous to complete treatment early in a student’s school career.

 Dr. John believes this is a false economy and that it is not good for patients.
 If 12-year molars come in and are not straight or do not fit well with opposing teeth, orthodontic treatment may fail, and teeth are less likely to remain straight long-term.

 (1) The traditional plastic and wire retainer.(2) A clear plastic (Invisalign-type) vacuum-formed retainer.

-The clear plastic retainers have the advantage of being clear, however, they do not last nearly as long as the traditional wire retainers.
+Clear plastic retainers have the advantage of being clear; however, they do not last nearly as long as traditional wire retainers.
 Furthermore, clear plastic retainers have a significant treatment disadvantage.
 Because these retainers cover the entire tooth, it prevents the teeth from settling into the natural, best possible bite.
 This means teeth are more likely to shift when the retainer invariably breaks or disintegrates over time.

 Traditional retainers, preferred by Dr. John, have none of the disadvantages of clear plastic retainers.
 In fact, Dr. John has had patients return after wearing their traditional retainer for 25 years to have the retainer adjusted.